-Samara Weaving: I like a scrub so I’ll use a Nivea ($7) one or something a bit more natural.
+Samara Weaving: I like a scrub, so I’ll use a Nivea ($7) one or something a bit more natural.
 I like to think it helps clean out my pores, especially if I’ve got makeup on or I’ve been traveling and sleeping in different hotel rooms and flying.
-I’ve got really dry skin and La Prairie’s Skin Caviar Cream ($473) really helps with keeping up hydration levels all day.
+I’ve got really dry skin, and La Prairie’s Skin Caviar Cream ($530) really helps with keeping up hydration levels all day.
 I don’t ever have to reapply it.
 I’ve got like a little ModelCo rosehip face mist that tones and makes my skin all firm and dewy.
 Sunscreen-wise, I like the ones that you spray on.
-The mist is fine so you don’t get greasy and gross and they’re still very protective.
-At night I’ll do the La Prairie cream again and sometimes I’ll put a little dab of Lucas’ Papaw Ointment ($4) under my eyes and around my mouth so when I wake up my skin is all fresh and dewy.
+The mist is fine, so you don’t get greasy and gross, and they’re still very protective.
+At night I’ll do the La Prairie cream again and sometimes I’ll put a little dab of Lucas’ Papaw Ointment ($15) under my eyes and around my mouth so when I wake up my skin is all fresh and dewy.

 B: You fly a lot—how do you keep your skin looking good with all the plane travel?

-SW: I tend to take a travel-sized raw coconut oil with me on the plane and dab it under my eyes, on my lips and forehead every three hours or so.
-Normally I stay away from oils because they make me break out but because it’s so dry on a plane it just seems to work.
+SW: I tend to take a travel-size raw coconut oil with me on the plane and dab it under my eyes and on my lips and forehead every three hours or so.
+Normally I stay away from oils because they make me break out, but because it’s so dry on a plane it just seems to work.
 I put it on the ends of my hair as well to prevent breakage.

 Look #1: Charcoal Underliner